-6A recent paper (Sanz, 2017) investigates the effect of direct democracy on total spending for very small communes.
-Sanz (2017) employs an RD design (population threshold at 100 inhabitants), and deals with the fact that the density of population size is discontinuous at the cutoff.
-His results point towards a negative effect of direct democracy on total spending (different spending categories are not analyzed).
+A concurrent paper by Sanz (2017) investigates the effect of direct democracy on total spending for very small communes in Spain.
+He employs an RD design (population threshold at 100 inhabitants) and quite convincingly deals with the fact that the density of population size is discontinuous at the cutoff.
+His results suggest that representative democracy increases total spending by about 8 percent.
+Our paper goes further by decomposing the spending increase and by providing the first direct evidence of systematic demographic differences between assembly participants, voters and the electorate at large, which plausibly explain observed differences in local public budget choices.

-and Olken (2010) compare the types of projects chosen under citizen assemblies and secret ballot referenda, where villagers directly vote on projects.
-Both studies take place in developing countries (Indonesia in Olken, 2010, and Afghanistan in Beath, Christia and Enikolopov, 2017).
+Two other studies investigate the related question whether citizen assemblies lead to a different resource allocation compared to referend in developing country settings.
+Olken (2010) and Beath, Christia and Enikolopov (2017) compare the types of projects chosen under citizen assemblies and secret ballot referenda, where villagers directly vote on projects.
 While referenda not only diminish the influence of elites on chosen projects (this result comes out more clearly in Beath et al.), they also lead to significantly higher citizen satisfaction.
-Again, a key difference between these papers and ours is the setting: Switzerland has been a mature democracy since long before 1945 and elite capture is likely to be absent.
+Again, a key difference between these papers and ours is the setting: Switzerland has been a mature democracy since long before 1945 and elite capture is likely a minor issue in our setting.

-Apart from the direct link to the before-mentioned literature on local direct democratic institutions, our paper also relates to a recent strand of literature using credible identification strategies to estimate the causal effect of electoral institutions on a variety of policy outcomes (e.g. Miller, 2008; Fujiwara, 2015; Hainmüller and Hangartner, 2015; León, 2017).
+Apart from the direct link to the before-mentioned literature on local direct democratic institutions, our paper also relates to a recent strand of literature using credible identification strategies to estimate the causal effect of electoral institutions on a variety of policy outcomes (e.g. Miller 2008; Fujiwara 2015; Hainmüller and Hangartner 2015; León 2017).
 And finally, our paper adds to a sizeable literature analyzing direct democratic elements (initiatives and referenda) within representative governments (see Matsusaka, 2004, for an overview of the earlier literature).